Report: Digital First plans bid for USA Today owner Gannett

-The Wall Street Journal is reporting that MNG Enterprises, better known as Digital First Media, is preparing to bid for newspaper publisher Gannett Co.
+The Wall Street Journal is reporting that MNG Enterprises, better known as Digital First Media, intends to push USA Today publisher Gannett Co. to offer itself for sale.

-The newspaper, citing "people familiar with the matter," reported Monday that MNG holds 7.5 percent of Gannett's stock and intends to push the company to sell itself.
+The newspaper, citing "people familiar with the matter," reported Monday that MNG, which is backed by a hedge fund, holds 7.5 percent of Gannett's stock and has been rebuffed repeatedly by the company when it has approached it about a sale.

 There was no immediate response to emailed inquiries to the two companies before office hours Monday U.S. time.